 New and experienced students alike often ask: how does A Course in Miracles define love?
 The answer is both simple and revealing, and an understanding of it can greatly facilitate our ability to practice and learn from the Course.

-In the Introduction to the text, Jesus notes that A Course in Miracles does not “aim at teaching the meaning of love, for that is beyond what can be taught.”
+The Introduction to the Text includes the cautionary note that A Course in Miracles does not “aim at teaching the meaning of love, for that is beyond what can be taught” (T-in.1:5).

 It does aim, however, at removing the blocks to the awareness of love’s presence, which is your natural inheritance.
 The opposite of love is fear, but what is all-encompassing can have no opposite (T-In.1:6-8).